Burberry Group plc – Annual report – 2 April 2022

 Industry: retail

-Burberry has a longstanding commitment to addressing the impacts of climate change and has taken luxury industry-leading steps to advance our decarbonisation agenda.
-Since 2016, we have cut our market-based scope 1 and 2 emissions by 93%.
-In FY 2021/22 we have achieved our goals to be carbon neutral across our own operational use globally and to use 100% renewable electricity.
+Burberry has a longstanding commitment to addressing the impacts of climate change and is a luxury industry leader in taking steps to advance our decarbonisation agenda.
+Since 2016, we have reduced our market-based scope 1 and 2 emissions by 93%, becoming carbon neutral across our own operations by compensating for residual emissions through the use of verified carbon credits and maintaining our commitment to use 100% of our electricity from renewable sources.

-The Burberry TCFD Basis of Reporting outlines how we have prepared the Financial Statements and disclosures, considering relevant TCFD guidance publications and the principles for effective disclosure.
-We have engaged Ernst & Young LLP, our independent auditor to provide a limited assurance statement in accordance with ISAE 3000 on our FY 2021/22 TCFD disclosures.
+The Burberry TCFD Basis of Reporting outlines how we have prepared the financial statements and disclosures, considering relevant TCFD guidance publications and the principles for effective disclosure.
+We have engaged EY as independent auditors to provide a limited assurance statement in accordance with ISAE 3000 on our FY 2022/23 TCFD disclosures.
 The TCFD Basis of Reporting and assurance statement is available on Burberryplc.com.

 Governance

-The remuneration of the Executive Directors is partly linked to our progress in building a more sustainable future, including progress towards the Group’s climate goals.
-More details of this are set out in the Directors’ Remuneration Report on pages 186 to 213.
+The remuneration of the Executive Directors is partly linked to our progress in building a more sustainable future, including progress towards the Group’s longer term climate goals, via the annual bonus plan and a sustainability underpin in the Burberry Share Plan (BSP).

 Strategy

-This section describes our key climate-related risks and opportunities, their potential impact on our business and the resilience of our strategy to such impacts, which has been assessed using scenario analysis as further described below.
-Our strategy to address climate-related risks is integrated into our business strategy and decision making across the business in areas such as capital allocation, investment appraisal, supply chain planning and raw material sourcing.
-Our Climate Positive by 2040 ambition is underpinned by a roadmap which sets out Burberry’s strategic direction and plan to reduce GHG emissions across our operations and supply chain.
-Building on this, our biodiversity strategy will support us in building a nature-based approach in our value chain and beyond.
+This section describes our key climate-related risks and opportunities, their potential impact on our business and its resilience to such impacts, which has been assessed using scenario analysis as described below.
+Our strategy to address climate-related risks is integrated into our business strategy and decision-making in areas such as capital allocation, investment appraisal, supply chain planning and raw material sourcing.

 Background to scenario analysis